 Should we worry that making in the classroom is just the new-new thing, soon to be replaced by some other newer new-new thing?
+Should we worry that lots of schools will run out and buy 3D printers without thinking about what they will do with them?
 I also think that "making" shouldn't be just making anything.
-Meaningful Learning One of the first people to understand the potential of computers in education was Seymour Papert, a mathematician who worked with Piaget and helped found the MIT Media Lab.
+Meaningful Learning This is much more than hands-on learning.
+Human Assets.
 SOLE Through Students' Eyes with Sugata Mitra - March 2014.